henrypham1470/DSC680/Projects/Predicting Heart Disease/readme.md

 The analysis will involve using classification models to predict the likelihood of heart disease based on the input features.
 Machine learning algorithms such as logistic regression, support vector machines, random forests, or neural networks can be used to build the predictive model.
 Feature selection techniques and model evaluation methods will be employed to optimize the model performance.

+Data Collection: Gather historical data for heart disease.

+Data Preprocessing: Clean and preprocess the data, addressing missing values and outliers.

+Feature Engineering: Create relevant features to capture potential dependencies.

+Exploratory Data Analysis (EDA): Conduct EDA to visualize the data, identify correlations, and gain insights into potential relationships between variables.

+Model Selection: Split data into training and testing subsets.
+Utilize classification regression models to predict whether patient has a heart disease or not.

+Prediction: Utilize the trained model to make predictions for acceptance.

+Model Evaluation: Assess model performance using appropriate evaluation metrics like Accuracy score, Recall score, and F1 score.

 # Ethical Considerations:

 Some potential ethical concerns related to this topic include ensuring patient privacy and confidentiality of medical data, avoiding bias in the predictive models that may lead to misdiagnosis or inappropriate treatment decisions, and obtaining informed consent from patients for using their data in the analysis.
 It is important to handle patient data ethically and responsibly to maintain trust and compliance with healthcare regulations.